Pork belly and bacon are delicious cuts of pork and make a great addition to any meal.

 Well-cooked pork belly is succulent and melts in your mouth.

-However, take care not to overcook pork belly, or else you will cook out the fat and leave the meat tough and rubbery.
+However, take care not to cook pork belly for too long, or else you will cook out the fat and leave the meat tough and rubbery.

 When to Use This Cut?

-Choose pork belly rather than bacon if you want to make a long-braised or oven-roasted dish, such as sticky Chinese pork belly or meat for ramen.
+Choose pork belly rather than jowl bacon if you want to make a long-braised or oven-roasted dish, such as sticky braised pork belly or meat for ramen.

-Pork belly is also a delicious choice if you make pulled pork for sandwiches or tacos.
+Cooking pork belly is also delicious if you make pulled pork for sandwiches or tacos.

 What Is Bacon?